-35. Investment Adviser's fees
+35. Investment Manager's Fees

-The Investment Adviser's fees and expenses are paid by the ACD out of the annual management charge.
+The Investment Manager's fees and expenses are paid out of the annual management charge which is paid out of Scheme Property.
+Please see Section 34 above for further details.

-36. Depositary's Fee
+36. Depositary's Fees

 - The Depositary receives for its own account a periodic fee which will accrue daily from the last Business Day in the preceding month to the last Business Day in each month.
 It is payable within seven days after the last Business Day in each month.
 The fee is calculated by reference to the value of the Company on the last Business Day of the preceding month except for the first accrual, which is calculated by reference to the first Valuation Point of the Company.
-The fee is payable out of the property attributable to the Company.
-The rate of the periodic fee is agreed between the ACD and the Depositary and is subject to a current minimum of £7,500 plus VAT.
-The current charge is 0.0275% per annum plus VAT on Scheme Property below £50,000,000, 0.025% per annum plus VAT on Scheme Property between £50,000,000 and £100,000,000; and 0.02% per annum plus VAT on Scheme Property above £100,000,000. - 36.2 These rates can be varied from time to time in accordance with the FCA Regulations. - 36.3 The first accrual in relation to the Company will take place in respect of the period beginning on the day on which the first valuation of that Company is made and ending on the last Business Day of the month in which that day falls. - 36.4 In addition to the periodic fee referred to above, the Depositary shall also be entitled to be paid transaction and custody charges in relation to transaction handling and safekeeping of the Scheme Property as follows:
+The fee is payable out of the-Scheme Property.
+The rate of the periodic fee is agreed between the ACD and the Depositary and is subject to a current minimum of £7,500.
+The current charge is 0.0275% on the first £50 million per annum plus VAT, 0.025% between £50 million and £100 million per annum plus VAT, 0.02% above £100 million per annum plus VAT. - 36.2 These rates can be varied from time to time in accordance with the FCA Regulations. - 36.3 The first accrual in relation to the Company will take place in respect of the period beginning on the day on which the first valuation of that Company is made and ending on the last Business Day of the month in which that day falls. - 36.4 In addition to the periodic fee referred to above, the Depositary shall also be entitled to be paid transaction and custody charges in relation to transaction handling and safe-keeping of the Scheme Property as follows: